gher-uliege/DIVA/README.md

 ## Related projects

-### divand.jl

-[divand.jl](https://github.com/gher-ulg/divand.jl)(Julia)  performs n-dimensional variational analysis of arbitrarily located observations.
+* [divand.jl](https://github.com/gher-ulg/divand.jl)(Julia)  performs n-dimensional variational analysis of arbitrarily located observations.

-### divand.py

-[divand.py](https://github.com/gher-ulg/divand.py) is the Python interface to the previous code.
+* [divand.py](https://github.com/gher-ulg/divand.py) is the Python interface to the previous code.

-### DivaPythonTools

-[DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in Diva.
+* [DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in Diva.

 ## Publications & documents

-Check the [GHER publications](http://modb.oce.ulg.ac.be/mediawiki/index.php/Publications) for the most recent updates.
+Check the [GHER publications]([http://orbi.ulg.ac.be/ulg-report?query=%28%28affil%3A%22GeoHydrodynamics+and+Environment+Research%22%29+OR+%28affil%3A%22Oc%C3%A9anographie+physique%22%29%29&model=a&format=apa&sort_by0=1&order0=DESC&sort_by1=3&order1=ASC&sort_by2=2&order2=ASC&output=html&language=en&title=GHER+publications]) for the most recent updates.

 ### Articles